Charles W. White: Career

+In 1946, White and Catlett received a Rosenwald Fund Fellowship, which enabled them to move to Mexico City.
+There, White and Catlett joined the Taller de Gráfica Popular, an influential print shop collective focused on using art to advance revolutionary social causes.
+The couple divorced shortly after moving to Mexico.

 Printmaking enabled White to reach a wider public more directly and allowed him to bring together his social commitment and artistic practice.
 Although he had long been aware of art’s social utility, with his lithographs and linocuts he was finally able to communicate with a large, cross-national community of black workers and socialist artists, as opposed to his paintings, which were generally tied to individual purchasers.
-He started providing political cartoons for the Daily Worker and, in 1953, he published in association with Masses and Mainstream a portfolio of six reproductions of his ink-and-charcoal drawings, entitled 'Charles White: Six Drawings'.
-Priced at only $3, this portfolio aimed at getting art to the people, a main concern for progressive artists of the period.
-In this respect it was a great success, and White himself acknowledged this as he learned that a group of workers in Alabama combined their savings to buy a portfolio and shared the pictures among themselves.
+He started providing political cartoons for the Daily Worker and, in 1953, he published, in association with Masses and Mainstream, a portfolio of six reproductions of his ink-and-charcoal drawings, entitled Charles White: Six Drawings.
+Priced at $3—about $35.23 in 2024—this portfolio aimed at getting art to the people, a main concern for progressive artists of the period.
+In this respect it was a great success, and White himself acknowledged this when he learned that a group of workers in Alabama combined their savings to buy a portfolio and shared the pictures among themselves.

-In 1956, due to continued breathing problems (perhaps arising from the earlier case of TB), White moved to Los Angeles for its drier, more mild climate.
+In 1956, due to ongoing respiratory issues—potentially related from an earlier case of tuberculosis—White moved to Los Angeles for its drier, more mild climate.
 From 1965 to his death in 1979, White taught at the Otis Art Institute in Los Angeles.
 On faculty at Otis, he was a beacon for African American artists who came to study with him.
 Among those he taught were Alonzo Davis, David Hammons, and Kerry James Marshall.
+Eloy Torrez also studied under him, and considers him his greatest influence.
 An elementary school was named after him and is located on the former Otis College campus.
-Later in life White moved to Altadena, California where he remained until his death of congestive heart failure in 1979.

-White's best known work is the mural The Contribution of the Negro to American Democracy at Hampton University.
-Measuring around 12 feet by seven feet, the mural depicts a number of notable African-Americans including Denmark Vesey, Nat Turner, Peter Salem, George Washington Carver, Harriet Tubman, Frederick Douglass, and Marian Anderson.
 White was elected to the National Academy of Design in 1972.
+Later in life, White moved to Altadena, California, where he remained until his death of congestive heart failure in 1979.